Mojave-OS/Kernel-01A/drivers/README.md

 1. *Simplicity*: We strive to know our code-base in and out.
 Which means that using third-party drivers for the Pi adds an extra level of complexity in that we must read the documentation in and out, from the docs to the source-code.
     - This can add extra development time, as we must read through documentation to first determine if the driver is right for us, how the driver design decisions might affect our kernel's design, etc.

 We are not arguing against the inclusion of third-party drivers into our kernel/OS.
 But for the bootstrapping process, it's clear that implementing our own drivers (at least for GPIO), is the fast and correct way to go; while providing our team with an invaluable learning experience.
+This does mean that other parts of the kernel will see an extended development time as we go about adding drivers.

 ## List of Drivers